stevenandrewcruz/ECE2112_PA4/README.md

 VisFemale = board2.loc[(board2['Hometown']=='Visayas')&(board2['Gender']=='Female'),['Name','Track','GEAS','Electronics','Average'],]
 VisFemale
 ```
 For this line of code, the data frame known as `VisFemale` has stored data containing specifically Females in Visayas with their Name, Track, and their data in GEAS, Electronics, and their Averages.
-Using the function `board2.loc` the specified conditions are done essentially locating the specified Hometown and Gender as well as the required columns and their data as shown in mentioned line of code.
+Using the function `board2.loc` the specified conditions are done essentially locating the specified Hometown and Gender as well as the required columns and their data as shown in the line of code.

 ```python
 display(VisFemale)